At Melewi, we like to work with a simple concept in mind:

 It’s hard to design international products if everyone on your team looks alike and lives in the same location.

-You need to work with a team who understand the regions you’re targeting when designing products.
+You need to work with a team that understands the regions you’re targeting when designing products.

 If you don’t empathize with the people you’re designing for, it’s a recipe for culture-mismatch.
 Understanding the nuances of a foreign culture is impossible without going there and fully immersing yourself in it.